Last Updated on September 6, 2021

 Key Competitor Insights

 Most people immediately start with the tools.
-These matter, but it’s more important to decide what we’re actually trying to find out.
+This matters, but it’s more important to decide what we’re actually trying to find out.

 To me these are the most interesting questions: